 Royal Tern

-With little black crowns on their heads, Royal Terns rule over the inlets of North Carolina, especially in mid-September.
-They leave their kingdoms to migrate to Florida, the Caribbean and South America in October to avoid NC's chilly winters.
+With shaggy black crowns on their heads, Royal Terns stand out at the inlets of North Carolina, especially in August and September.
+They leave their nesting kingdoms to migrate to Florida, the Caribbean and South America in October, to avoid North Carolina's chilly winters.
+Watch for begging behavior from this year’s chicks as they continue to solicit attention from their parents by hunching up their necks and cheeping insistently.

 Black Skimmers